mattrussi/gitlab-com-runbooks/docs/rate-limiting/README.md

 [TOC]

-## Updated Documentation

-The handbook is the new source of truth for [Rate Limiting information](https://handbook.gitlab.com/handbook/engineering/infrastructure/rate-limiting/).
+The handbook is the source of truth for [Rate Limiting information](https://handbook.gitlab.com/handbook/engineering/infrastructure/rate-limiting/).

-If you are looking for information about requesting a rate limit bypass for GitLab.com, please see the [Rate Limit bypass policy](bypass-policy.md).
+If you are looking for information about requesting a rate limit bypass for GitLab.com, please see the [Rate Limit bypass policy](https://handbook.gitlab.com/handbook/engineering/infrastructure/rate-limiting/bypass-policy/).

 ## Bypasses and Special Cases